macnowak/elasticsearch-jinkubator/README.md

-### Sources of my presentation for jinkubator talk about elasticsearch for beginners
+### Sources of my presentation for WJUG talk about elasticsearch for beginners

 To run samples :